x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-install.md

     `npm-config(7)`.)

-    In most cases, this will install the latest version of the module published on npm.
+    In most cases, this will install the latest version of the package published on npm.

     Example: